John Graves Simcoe: Lieutenant Governor of Upper Canada

 Carleton Island, Gage Island, Wolfe Island, and Howe Island).

 Under the Constitutional Act, the provincial government consisted of the Lieutenant-Governor, an appointed Executive Council and Legislative Council, and an elected Legislative Assembly.
 The first meeting of the nine-member Legislative Council and sixteen-member Legislative Assembly took place at Newark (now Niagara-on-the-Lake) on 17 September 1792.

-Following Simcoe's work precipitated by the Chloe Cooley incident, the Assembly passed the Act Against Slavery in 1793, the first legislation to limit slavery in the British Empire; the English colonists of Upper Canada took pride in this distinction with respect to the French-Canadian populace of Lower Canada.
+Following Simcoe's work, precipitated by the Chloe Cooley incident, the Assembly passed the Act Against Slavery in 1793, the first legislation to limit slavery in the British Empire; the English colonists of Upper Canada took pride in this distinction with respect to the French-Canadian populace of Lower Canada.
 The Upper Canadians valued their common law legal system, as opposed to the civil law of Quebec, which had chafed them ever since 1763.
 This was one of the primary reasons for the partition of 1791.
 Simcoe collaborated extensively with his Attorney-General John White on the file.

 However, this Act did not free anybody directly, and slaves continued to be held across Upper Canada.
 The Crown abolished slavery throughout the British Empire, including Upper Canada, in 1834.

 Simcoe's priority was the Northwest Indian War between the United States and the "Western Confederacy" of Native Americans west of the Appalachian Mountains and south of the Great Lakes (the Shawnee, Miami, Wyandot, and other tribes).
-This conflict had begun in 1785, and was still raging when Simcoe arrived in 1792.
-Simcoe had hoped to form an Indian buffer state between the two countries, even though he distrusted Joseph Brant, the main Indian leader.
-Simcoe rejected the section of the Treaty of Paris (1783) which awarded that area to the US, on the grounds that American actions had nullified the treaty.
+This conflict had begun in 1785 and was still raging when Simcoe arrived in 1792.
+Simcoe had hoped to form an Indian barrier state between the two countries, even though he distrusted Joseph Brant, the main Indian leader.
+Simcoe rejected the section of the Treaty of Paris (1783) which awarded that area to the US, because American actions had nullified the treaty.
 However, the French Revolutionary Wars broke out in 1793.
 The government in London decided to seek good terms with the United States.
-Simcoe was instructed to avoid giving the US reason to mistrust Britain but, at the same time, to keep the Natives on both sides of the border friendly to Britain.
+Simcoe was instructed to avoid giving the US reason to mistrust Britain, but, at the same time, to keep the Natives on both sides of the border friendly to Britain.
 The Indians asked for British military support, which was initially refused, but in 1794 Britain supplied the Indians with rifles and ammunition.